-This online resource has a number of downloadable interactive simulations that help explain the various forces acting on moving objects in terms of the mathematics involved.
+The resources are a number of downloadable interactive simulations that help explain the various forces acting on moving objects in terms of the mathematics involved.

 Explore the forces at work when you try to push different objects along a flat surface.
 Create an applied force and see the resulting friction force and total force acting on the object.

 See charts that show the forces, position, velocity, and acceleration v time.

 View a free-body diagram of all the forces, including gravitational and normal forces.